Super Mario Bros. 3: Awards

-In Famicom Tsūshin (Famitsu) magazine's 1988 Best Hit Game Awards, Super Mario Bros.
+In the Famitsu 1988 Best Hit Game Awards, Super Mario Bros.
 3 won the Best Action Game award.
 In 1989, Famitsu gave it the award for best action game released since 1983.

 Super Mario Bros.
-3 has received universal acclaim from modern critics who consider it one of the best games of all time, and has appeared on many top games lists.
-The game debuted on Nintendo Powers Top 30 best games ever list at number 20 in September 1989.
+3 has received acclaim from modern critics who consider it one of the best games of all time, and has appeared on many top games lists.
+It debuted on Nintendo Powers Top 30 best games ever list at number 20 in September 1989.
 It entered the list's top 10 a few months later and reached number one in May 1990.
 Super Mario Bros.
 3 remained within the top 20 for more than five years.
-More than a decade later, the magazine ranked the game number six on their list of 200 Greatest Nintendo Games.
+More than a decade later, Nintendo Power ranked it number six on their list of 200 Greatest Nintendo Games.
 In August 2008, Nintendo Power listed Super Mario Bros.
 3 as the second best NES video game, praising it for making the series more complex and introducing new abilities that have since become signature abilities in the series.
-The game placed 11th, behind Super Mario Bros., in Official Nintendo Magazines "100 greatest Nintendo games of all time".
+It placed 11th, behind Super Mario Bros., in Official Nintendo Magazines "100 greatest Nintendo games of all time".
 Edge considered Super Mario Bros.
 3 Nintendo's standout game of 1989, and commented that its success outshone the first Super Mario Bros.s sales milestone; the first game sold 40 million copies, but was bundled with the NES.
 They lauded the overworld map as an elegant alternative to a menu to select levels.
 In 2007, ScrewAttack called Super Mario Bros.
 3 the best Mario game in the series as well as the best game on the NES, citing the graphics, power-ups, secrets, and popularity, summing it up as "just incredible" and stating, "If you haven't experienced this greatness, we pity you".
-In a poll conducted by Dengeki, the game tied with Super Mario World as the number three video game their readers first played.
+In a poll conducted by Dengeki, Super Mario Bros.
+3 tied with Super Mario World as the number three video game their readers first played.
 GamesRadar also called it the best NES game, saying that while Super Mario Bros. defined its genre, Super Mario Bros.
 3 perfected it.
 In 1996, GamesMaster rated the NES version 99th on their "Top 100 Games of All Time."